 4. Being a sailor teaches you lots of technical skills and expertise

-A large part of sailing is about experience, self-confidence and learning the right skills.
-Moment to moment, you develop an understanding of what needs to happen to keep yourself, your crew and the boat safe and get to where you need to be.
+A large part of sailing is about the experience, self-confidence, and learning the right skills.
+From moment to moment, you develop an understanding of what needs to happen to keep yourself, your crew, and the boat safe and get to where you need to be.
 Every moment on the water is different, and being able to react and deal with any situation that comes up is a challenge that many sailors relish.
 The combination of artistry and science when sailing is a great way for people to enhance their understanding of both, and get a real feeling of accomplishment.
 In addition to the mental skills needed, sailing is also a good way to stay fit, as there’s plenty of exercise to be had!
 And yes, this is another reason why sailing is the best sport!

 5. Being on a boat increases the sense of freedom and speed

-There’s a great freedom in sailing, that of gliding effortlessly across the water, the boat slicing through the waves as the wind fills the sails.
-If you’re in a race, the perfect breeze with the right boat, trim and technique means that you can speed along and get a real appreciation of space, time, excitement and life.
+There’s great freedom in sailing, that of gliding effortlessly across the water, the boat slicing through the waves as the wind fills the sails.
+If you’re in a race, the perfect breeze with the right boat, trim, and technique means that you can speed along and get a real appreciation of space, time, excitement, and life.

 6. Sailing is a great way to feel connected to nature